LukeLikesDirt/FireRegime-AusSavannas/README.md

 # FireRegime-AusSavannas
-A project to assess fire regime impacts on soil microbial communities in Northern Territory savannahs
+A project to assess fire regime impacts on soil microbial communities in Northern Territory savannas.